gumaerc-testorg/14.74-spring-2009/content/pages/readings.md

 \*Acemoglu, D., S. Johnson, and J. Robinson.
 "The Colonial Origins of Comparative Development: An Empirical Investigation." *American Economic Review* 91, no. 5 (2001): 1369-1401.

-Banerjee, A. V., and L. Iyer. "[History, Institutions and Economic Performance: The Legacy of Colonial Land Tenure Systems in India](http://ideas.repec.org/a/aea/aecrev/v95y2005i4p1190-1213.html)." *American Economic Review* 95, no. 4 (2005): 1190-1213. ([PDF](http://globetrotter.berkeley.edu/macarthur/inequality/papers/BanerjeeLandTen.pdf))
+Banerjee, A. V., and L. Iyer. "[History, Institutions and Economic Performance: The Legacy of Colonial Land Tenure Systems in India](http://ideas.repec.org/a/aea/aecrev/v95y2005i4p1190-1213.html)." *American Economic Review* 95, no. 4 (2005): 1190-1213.

-Iyer, L. "The Long-term Impact of Colonial Rule: Evidence from India."
-Mimeograph, Massachusetts Institute of Technology, 2003. ([PDF](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.458.8847&rep=rep1&type=pdf))
+Iyer, L. "[The Long-term Impact of Colonial Rule: Evidence from India](https://web.mit.edu/14.75j/www/iyer.pdf)."
+(PDF).
+Massachusetts Institute of Technology, 2002.

 Banerjee, A. V., and E. Duflo. "[Reputation Effects and the Limits of Contracting: A Study of the Indian Software Industry](https://www.researchgate.net/publication/24091713_Reputation_Effects_And_The_Limits_Of_Contracting_A_Study_Of_The_Indian_Software_Industry)." *Quarterly Journal of Economics* 115, no. 3 (2000): 989-1017.